scholzj/kekspose/README.md

 ### Does Keksposé work only with local Kubernetes clusters?

-Keksposé was designed with focus on local Kubernetes environments such as Minikube, Kind, or Docker Desktop.
+Keksposé was designed with a focus on local Kubernetes environments such as Minikube, Kind, or Docker Desktop.
 But it can be used with any Kubernetes cluster regardless of how and where you run it.

 ### Can the same Kafka cluster be exposed to multiple users in parallel?

-Any user that has access to the Kubernetes cluster and the necessary rights can expose it.
+Any user who has access to the Kubernetes cluster and the necessary rights can expose it.
-But in order to be able to expose the Kafka cluster, Keksposé has to deploy the proxy into the Kubernetes cluster.
+But to be able to expose the Kafka cluster, Keksposé has to deploy the proxy into the Kubernetes cluster.
 So if the same cluster should be exposed in parallel to multiple users, it is important that they each use their own value for the `--kekspose-name` option to make sure each user has a custom proxy instance.

 ### What does the name Keksposé mean?